diogro/expressionVariance-manuscript/main.md

 Spearman correlations ($\rho_s$) between gene expression SDs reveal a broadly similar rank of gene expression variance, so genes that are most variable in one study tend to be most variable in all studies (@fig:sd_corr A and B).
 Several studies were conducted under the umbrella of two large research projects: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note these study origins in the figures.
 A principal coordinate analysis [@Gower1966-dk] using $|1 - \rho_s|$ as a distance measure does not show clearly delineated groups, but GTEx  and TCGA studies are clustered among themselves and close together (@fig:sd_corr C).
-This indicates some effect of study source on the similarity between gene expression SD across studies, which we explore in detail below.
+This clustering indicates some effect of study source on the similarity between gene expression SD across studies, which we explore in detail below.
 The observed range of gene expression SD across genes is variable across studies but can be normalized so that the distributions are comparable (@fig:sd_corr D).
 Given that the correlations across studies are broadly high, indicating similar ordering of the genes, we seek to summarize the differences in variance across genes by using a single cross-study rank, averaging the ordering across all studies.
 To create this rank, we used the score of each gene in the first principal component of the Spearman correlation matrix.
-This generates a ranked list of genes, with most variable genes having the highest rank.
+These scores generate a ranked list of genes, with most variable genes having the highest rank.
 The red and blue ticks at the bottom of @fig:sd_corr D show the positions on the SD distributions of the least and most variable genes in our variance rank.

 ![Coefficient estimates from a linear model using the among studies Spearman correlations as the response variable.
 These correlations are shown in @fig:sd_corr A and B. In the linear model, correlations are Fisher z-transformed.
 Study source and tissue are added as fixed effects.
 Coefficient estimates are shown with 50% and 95% credibility intervals.
 Panel A: The per-study random effect captures the non-independence of the correlation values and estimates the characteristic contribution of each study to the correlation.
 For example, comparisons involving bone marrow (from GTEx) tend to be lower than the others.
 Panels B and C: Fixed effect estimates for the effects of tissue congruence and study-source effect.
 In (B) we see that correlations among studies that use the same tissue are slightly higher; and (C) correlations involving studies in the "Misc." category (non-GTEx and -TCGA) tend to be lower, while comparisons involving GTEx and TCGA are higher.](figures/correlationModeling.png){#fig:corr_model}